yiisoft/data/README.md

 $result = $reader->read();
 ```

-Note that result is `iterable` so you can use `foreach` on it but need to prepare it if you need to use it as array:
+Result is `iterable` so you can use `foreach` on it.
+If you need an array, it could be achieved the following way:

 ```php
 // using is foreach